dkadrios/zendrum-stompbox-client/README.md

-# STOMPBOX Web Client
+# STOMPBLOCK Web Client

-This client is used on [https://zendrumstudio.com](https://zendrumstudio.com) for editing and interfacing with the [Zendrum STOMPBOX](http://zendrum.com)
+This client is used on [https://zendrumstudio.com](https://zendrumstudio.com) for editing and interfacing with the [Zendrum STOMPBLOCK](http://zendrum.com)

 It makes use of Web MIDI and SysEx and therefore must be served via HTTPS.